from $ 6,770* per person

-Take advantage of the plethora of things to do in South East Asia on this unique adventure packed full of ancient sights and breathtaking beauty.
+Take advantage of the South East Asia’s most vibrant countries on this unique adventure packed full of ancient sites and breathtaking beauty.
 Explore the hustle of Ho Chi Minh City's tourist spots and journey to the bustle of Bangkok in Thailand, with an incredible trip through Cambodia in between.
-Take on Cambodia's beguiling Phnom Penh, pay a visit to Cambodia's ancient Angkor ruins and discover the laidback charm of the Khmer.
-Enjoy a voyage of discovery on this Cambodian travel adventure.
+Take on Cambodia's beguiling Phnom Penh, pay a visit to Cambodia's ancient Angkor ruins and discover the laidback charm of the Khmer people.
+Enjoy a voyage of discovery by immersing yourself on this 12-day Cambodian travel adventure.

 Duration: 12 days